oroinc/platform/UPGRADE-2.0.md

 - Constructor of `Oro\Bundle\UserBundle\Entity\UserManager` changed.
 Added 4-th parameter of type `Oro\Bundle\EntityExtendBundle\Provider\EnumValueProvider`.
 - Added method `setAuthStatus($user, $enumId)` to `Oro\Bundle\UserBundle\Entity\UserManager` method to set `auth_status` of a User by enum id.

-####DemoDataBundle
-- All demo CRM users will have passwords ending with '1Q' (e.g. for username 'marketing' password is 'marketing1Q').
-For user 'sale' the password is 'salesale1Q'.

 ####ImapBundle
 - The command `oro:imap:clear-mailbox` was removed.
 Produce message to the topic `oro.imap.clear_inactive_mailbox` instead.